roman-milk/roman-milk.github.io/olivia-1.md

+===

- ****** Olivia Ch.
-02 ****** byStoryTeller07© Monday morning came around too quickly.
+Monday morning came around too quickly.
 Olivia wondered briefly if her sports car was safe in the parking lot in such a rough neighbourhood.
 With a shrug she left it to march into the large shabby building that housed the indoor pool.

  In the small shabby office she met the superintendant.
 With the usual greetings over he showed her the changing room and where to get a costume.